thegworld/gtx-browser/styleguide/c++/c++-features.md

 ## C++11 Banned Language Features {#core-blocklist-11}

-The following C++11 language features are not allowed in the Chromium codebase.
+The following C++11 language features are not allowed in the GTx Browser codebase.

 ### Inline Namespaces <sup>[banned]</sup>